Candace Owens Acolyte Tells Charlie Kirk ‘Black America’ Prefers ‘Gangbanging’ Over Supporting Trump

 And it was that statement that provided Kirk with the perfect opportunity to ask a loaded question about Black America to someone who has already demonstrated that he doesn’t speak for Black America.

-Mind you, Kirk was one of the many white conservative voices perpetuating the racist lie that Black support for Trump increased due to Trump’s mugshot being released—because Black people absolutely love mugshots, gang-banging and all other manner of thuggery.
+Mind you, Kirk was one of the many white conservative voices perpetuating the racist lie that Black support for Trump increased due to Trump’s mugshot being released—because Black people absolutely love mugshots, gangbanging and all other manners of thuggery.
 (Even though it’s white conservatives who celebrate violent white thugs like Kyle Rittenhouse.)

 So, we’re gangsters when we support Trump and we’re gangsters when we don’t.
 White conservatives appear to be addicted to talking about Black people like we’re not in the room—and it’s even sweeter to them when they have a Black conservative present who will let them do it in their face.